zz412000428/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed support for using subscript expressions on sub-relations as ordering or grouping symbols, an exception was raised before.
+Example:
+  ``SELECT ...
+FROM <SUB-SELECT-OR-VIEW> ORDER BY a['b']``

 - Fixed an issue that prevented statements from showing up in ``sys.jobs_log`` if they run into an error.